 Co-Authored By:

-Similarly, why is Danish furniture teak?
+Also know, why is Danish furniture teak?

 Danish teak was originally designed to furnish the large number of apartment buildings hurriedly built to house Europeans after World War II.
 The scale had to be light, small, easily moved.

-Moreover, what is Danish modern style?
+Similarly one may ask, what is Danish modern style?

 Danish modern is a style of minimalist furniture and housewares from Denmark associated with the Danish design movement.
 With designers such as Arne Jacobsen and Hans Wegner and associated cabinetmakers, Danish furniture thrived from the 1940s through the 1960s.